CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/documentation/GETTING_STARTED-INSTALLATION.md

 Then run command:

 - sudo apt-get upgrade

 Upgrade will take more than twenty minutes to execute.
-*note*
 Most school networks will block at least a portion of these installs so its best to be installing under a different network or vpn from here on.
-If an instillation is ending by saying such and such was not installed then it means certain parts were blocked.
+If an instillation is finishing by saying "such and such was not installed" then it means certain parts were blocked.

 Run command: